planetshell/db-capstone-project/readme.md

 # Little Lemon Database Capstone Project

 ## Introduction
-This project is helps Little Lemon build and management.
+This project involves building a database management system DBMS for the Little Lemon restaurant.
 To accomplish this, the following tasks were performed:

 ## Task-1 Build Little Lemon Database Management System
 ### 1. Choosing the right Data Model